rodrigocaldeira/rodrigocaldeira/README.md

 Frameworks: Phoenix, Flutter, ReactJS, .netcore

 It's really hard to tell everything.
-The real thing is, if I need to solve a problem using something that I didn't know, I'm gonna learn it.
+The real thing is, if I need to solve a problem using something that I don't know, I'm gonna learn it.

 **Q: So you are a FullStack dev, right?**